sergiorgiraldo/phd/README.md

 - Badges in readme and about pages are generated automatically running shell script `queryproject` in the pre-commit hook.

-The pre-commit hook also bundles the Jekyll site into the `_site` folder.
-This is then picked by the github workflow and publishes in my GH pages.
+- The pre-commit hook also bundles the Jekyll site into the `_site` folder.
+This is then picked by the github workflow and published in my GH pages.